oblivia-simplex/Narrativity/1_joyce.md

-But, first: why not?
+**But, first**: why not?
 A chain of telling that requires discrete and distinct figures, already in some sense familiar, acting across a background, largely unexamined and abandoned merely to suggestion, towards the achievement of, or the failure to achieve, certain goals,